watch-duty/capacitor-message-bug-repro/README.md

 ## Notes

-- Do not let your
+- Do not let your machine lock while the test is running.
+The Shortcut will not run while the computer is asleep.